If we don’t win, you don’t pay.

 Unhappy With The Insurance Company?

 Did the insurance company deny your claim for paying diminished value despite witnesses and evidence indicating it was not your responsibility?
-Are you stuck with a deductible and a car worth far less than its original appraisal value before the accident occurred?
-Believe it or not, with some exotic or historic vehicles, the victim is less concerned about their own health than they are about their classic vehicles.
+Are you stuck with a deductible and a car worth far less than its original appraisal value before the accident?
+Believe it or not, with some exotic or historic vehicles, the victim is less concerned about their health than they are about their classic cars.
 I am Los Angeles insurance law attorney Michael Ehline.
 I deal with estimates and property damages in personal injury cases for a living.
-Below I will share the secrets of recovering diminished value for motor vehicles.
+Below, I will share the secrets of recovering diminished value for motor vehicles.

 To begin with, a car that has never crashed could lose significant resale value even when repaired after an accident.
-At the end, I will offer a free consultation if you still need more info about handling a diminished value claim in California with an insurance company.
+Finally, I will offer a free consultation if you still need more info about handling a diminished value claim in California with an insurance company.

 Car Culture and the Diminished Value Claim

-So let’s start—no question about it, our whips reign supreme in California’s car culture.
-As Los Angeles personal injury lawyers, we find that many of our most severely injured clients are more concerned about the diminished value of their damaged autos than themselves.
+So, let’s start—there’s no question that our whips reign supreme in California’s car culture.
+As Los Angeles personal injury lawyers, many of our most severely injured clients are more concerned about the diminished value of their damaged autos than themselves.

 “My car is no longer cherry,” or “I will never get what my car is worth now, can you get me money for the loss of value?”

-Many of our clients are shocked when they discover that the defendants and even their auto insurer will fight tooth and nail to pay far less than a car is worth, let alone pay money for a lost or diminished value.
+Many of our clients are shocked when they discover that the defendants and even their auto insurer will fight tooth and nail to pay far less than a car is worth, let alone spend money on a lost or diminished value.
 Most insurance adjusters are professional wordsmiths and taskmasters when it comes to defeating a diminished value claim.

-They will argue that even though automobile insurance covers your vehicle, all you can get is enough compensation to restore your vehicle to its same look as before the collision.
+They will argue that even though automobile insurance covers your vehicle, you can only get enough compensation to restore it to the same look as before the collision.
 But when you try to sell your car or do a trade-in, a potential buyer purchaser can see its accident history using an app like Carfax.
-Because of this, auction houses and used car dealers may refuse to pay the true value of your or trade-in value.
-Typically, since it’s not cherry, they will offer you far less than the true value of your vehicle.
+Because of this, auction houses and used car dealers may refuse to pay the actual value of your or trade-in value.
+Typically, since it’s not cherry, they will offer you far less than the exact value of your vehicle.

-And since injury lawyers don’t usually get part of the property damage payout, they are not exactly excited about making a California diminished value claim.
-As such, only the savviest and most sophisticated personal injury lawyers understand or even care about the value of your vehicle.
+Since injury lawyers don’t usually get part of the property damage payout, they are not exactly excited about making a California diminished value claim.
+As such, only the savviest and most sophisticated personal injury lawyers understand or even care about your vehicle’s value.
 It automatically loses its worth before and after a crash.

 Even a high-end vehicle insurance adjuster will argue with owners about filing a diminished value claim to recoup their car’s value loss after a wreck.
-We already know the insurance company pays less than full value on most claims unless forced under the car insurance contract.
-Don’t assume uninsured motorist coverage will handle this either unless you are prompt and have the coverage.
-In most states, the a insurance contract holds out an exclusion for diminished value if you caused the crash and structural damages with the other driver.
+The insurance company pays less than full value on most claims unless forced under the car insurance contract.
+Don’t assume uninsured motorist coverage will handle this unless you are prompt and have the coverage.
+In most states, the insurance contract excludes diminished value if you caused the crash and structural damages with the other driver.

 What Is A Diminished Value Claim For A Motor Vehicle?

-In a nutshell, a diminished value claim is when a car owner or their lawyer demands the difference between their model’s current market value and the car’s make before the wreck.
-But there are many types of diminished value claims for a vehicle, as discussed below.
+A diminished value claim is when a car owner or their lawyer demands the difference between their model’s current market value and the car’s make before the wreck.
+However, as discussed below, there are many types of diminished value claims for a vehicle.

 What Are The Different Types Of Diminished Value Claims?